What’s the issue?

 To this end, our work involves:

-• Research and report writing, such as our 2021 Vocal for Local report
+- Research and report writing, such as our 2024 Growing the Local Food Sector report, and our 2021 Vocal for Local report

 Current phase

-To develop this shared vision we are working with four project partners: The Sustainable Food Trust, Pasture for Life, the Food and Farming Countryside Commission, and Sustain’s Local Food Retail Project.
+Since 2023 we have been working with four project partners to co-develop The Local Food Plan.
+Project partners include the Sustainable Food Trust, Pasture for Life, the Food and Farming Countryside Commission, and Sustain’s Local Food Retail Project.

 Previous work (2021-2022)